Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   -ci <Index File>      Index file of the bound complex. (default: None) -cg index index       Groups of receptor and ligand in complex index file.
 The notation is as follows: "-cg <Receptor
                          group> <Ligand group>", ie. -cg 1 13 (default: None) -ct [TRJ [TRJ ...]]
-Input trajectory of the complex.
+Input trajectories of the complex.
 Make sure the trajectoiry is fitted and pbc have benn removed Allowed formats: *.xtc (recommended), *.trr, *.pdb (specify as many as you'd like). (default: None)

 Receptor: